 You need to first find the deal that you want to go for.
-To do this effectively, you should search all of the deals on the market.
-You can do this by visiting our whole-of-market based mortgage comparison table.
+To do this effectively, you should compare the range of deals on the market.
+You can do this by visiting our mortgage comparison table.

 Remember to check the overall cost of borrowing, do not just be led by the cheapest rate, as there are additional charges to consider, including set up costs and exit fees.

 You should take into account:

 The interest rate and how long it applies

 The type of rate: fixed rate, discounted, or variable rate

 What the rate reverts to at the end of the 'deal' term

 Any overhanging penalties from extended tie-in terms

 Whether fees will be added to your mortgage — you will pay interest on them if so